Buying a helmet for yourself can be a simple affair; with so much choice you never have to worry about finding something that suits your needs.

 Raleigh have used lots of soft touch components on this helmet for a comfy all-round fit, and the flat back of the helmet will also ensure comfort when your child is in a bike trailer or child seat.

 Boys helmets and girls helmets

-It may not seem obvious but the majority of helmets out there are gender neutral in their design and fit.
-Colourings and visual designs may differ substantially but ultimately all helmets must pass the same rigorous testing before they can be sold to the masses.
-In terms of structural integrity, all helmets are the same unless you purchase full face mountain bike helmets which are built to take more abuse.
+It may not seem obvious but the majority of helmets out there are gender-neutral in their design and fit.
+Colours and graphics may differ substantially but ultimately all helmets must pass the same rigorous testing before they can be sold to the masses.
+In terms of structural integrity, all helmets are the same unless you purchase full-face mountain bike helmets which are built to take more abuse.

 Other things to look out for in a kids’ bike helmet

-Getting the right fit is key, you don’t want to strap on a helmet too tight as it might be discomforting or too loose and it not perform well.
+Getting the right fit is key, you don’t want to strap on a helmet too tight as it might be uncomfortable or too loose and it won’t perform well.
 A simple test would be to secure the helmet on and have your child shake their head.
 If the helmet is comfortable and doesn’t move around on the head then it will be sufficient.

 Having enough ventilation is key if you want your child to have fun when riding in the sun.
 A helmet that lacks ventilation may cause your child to overheat when riding, which won’t be any fun.
 While you can always wear a wooly cap under a helmet that is too ventilated, you can’t punch holes in a helmet that lacks venting.